c-geisel/Credit_Risk_Analysis/README.md

 ## Summary
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+Precision tells us how reliable a positive classification is.